GioCities

 a Deltarune theory

-Answering the questions raised by Ralseiā€™s prophesy:
+Answering the questions raised by Ralseiā€™s prophecy:

 • Who is the Angel?